xavier630/ocean-liners-factorio/README.md

 * Biter bases spawning with RSO, No oil with RSO
 * Separate Mod that just offers swimming
 * Tanker ships based on railtanker - could fill from an ocean tank.
+* On character created, make sure the player isn't on water.

+###Personal:
+* Multiple tiles at once
+* Tile sides look shallow water
+* Can layer 11 be used to fix ghost collisions?
+It's under Tile.lua in the official API

 #Needed Graphics